GenePattern Notebook Environment Features

 Once the Run button has been clicked, all selected files will upload and then a Job Cell will be inserted below to indicate the status of the job in GenePattern’s queue (see Job Cells below).

-The third and final kind of GenePattern cell are Job Cells.
-These cells represent an analysis job that has been submitted to GenePattern queue for processing.
+Once an analysis is launched, a new job section will appear in the analysis cell.
+This section represents the status of a job that has been submitted to GenePattern queue for processing.
 Jobs progress through the states of Pending, Running and finally either to Completed or Error.

 Once a job has completed or experienced an error, the cell will update to display a list of outputs.
 These outputs are files which can be displayed in the browser, downloaded or sent as input to another GenePattern analysis.
 Outputs are indicated by the icon.